bojanpopic/developer.joomlatools.com/extensions/logman/translations.md

 Using the above key, you can override the translation string used for specific resource types in order to create a grammatically correct sentence.

-Some message parameters such as {action} can also be translated by addint translations with the `KLS_` prefix.
+Some message parameters such as {action} can also be translated by adding translations with the `KLS_` prefix.
 For example, to translate the word CREATED, we could need to define its translation using the `KLS_CREATED` key.

 	KLS_CREATED="creado"